Pi Day STEAM Activity - Paper Bracelets

 Tape it over your wrist.
 Thanks to the magic of pi, it should be just about the right length to fit!

-Want more Pi Day activities, including a kid challenge to "break" pi?
-Check out this post for more!
+After you're done with your bracelets, check out more Pi Day activities here, including a kid challenge to "break" pi?

 I wish you a delicious and crafty Pi Day!